Connect with others who understand.

 Improving Symptoms

-An article in the journal Digestive Diseases and Sciences found that up to 70 percent of people with PBC experience itching.
+An article in the journal Digestive Diseases and Sciences found that 50 percent to 70 percent of people with PBC experience itching.
 Even though this symptom can greatly affect quality of life, it’s often undertreated.
-Some treatments, such as obeticholic acid, can actually worsen PBC symptoms, including itching.
+Some treatments can actually worsen PBC symptoms, including itching.

 Joining a Clinical Trial